 Despite having the No. 1 seed both years, the Chiefs’ seasons ended with anemic offensive performances at Arrowhead.
 In 1995-96, the Steve Bono-led Chiefs lost 10-7 to Indianapolis.
 In 1997-98, the Elvis Grbac-led Chiefs lost 14-10 to eventual champion Denver.

 • The Montana/Thomas 49ers win the 1993-94 and 1994-95 Super Bowls — the first one (and perhaps even the second one) over Young and the Chiefs.
 Montana retires with six rings.

 • Yes, Young and the Chiefs win the 1995 and 1997 Super Bowls.

 On a more somber note, the trade might have saved Derrick Thomas’ life.
 The linebacker was paralyzed Jan.
 23, 2000, when his vehicle slid off an icy Interstate 435 in Kansas City.

 He died two weeks later in a hospital in his hometown of Miami.
-He would be 53 today.
+He was 33.

 Jacob Brower is the president of Archer’s Bow Media.
 He has covered the Kansas City Chiefs for 15 years.
 The first regular season NFL game he attended was the Chiefs vs. 49ers in 1994.
 He can be reached at email@example.com or C 417-592-3505.